chrisburnell/chrisburnell.com/src/pages/cv.md

 ---
 draft: true
 title: CV
-tagline: Chris Burnell
-lede: Front-End Developer
+eleventyComputed:
+  lede: "{{ author.role }}"
+  tagline: "{{ author.name }}"
 ---

 ## Biography

 I’m a self-taught developer driven by a passion for the front-end to create a faster and more open web for everyone.
-It’s always been important to me to keep abreast of trends on the web, and I enjoy [experimenting](https://codepen.io/chrisburnell) with these technologies to discover use-cases for my work, and I use my website as a platform to guide my learning and share what I’ve learned.
+It’s always been important to me to keep abreast of trends on the web, and I enjoy [experimenting]({{ author.urls.codepen }}) with these technologies to discover use-cases for my work, and I use my website as a platform to guide my learning and share what I’ve learned.
 In recent years, I’ve also become interested in content ownership online and have gravitated towards movements like [IndieWeb](https://indieweb.org).

 ## Work Experience